 Lessons in Change #4 – The importance of clear instruction

-The Covid-19 pandemic has shaken the world like nothing else before it.
-The virus quickly spread across the globe and no country has managed to escape unharmed.
+The Covid-19 pandemic shook the world like nothing else before it.
+The virus quickly spread across the globe and no country managed to escape unharmed.
 This has forced many governments to bring in new rules and laws designed to change our behaviour and fight the spread of the coronavirus.

 When China’s government started enforcing strict quarantines, the situation was unprecedented but most people in the West remained unconvinced that they would ever face such draconian measures.
 And yet, we did: the UK’s lockdown meant millions of us across the nation were told to stay at home for anything but essential travel for weeks at a time, followed by months of further restrictions.
 And, most surprising of all in an individualistic society like the UK: we did stay at home.

 A key priority of the governments in this situation or, in fact any organisation trying to make change at scale, is to figure out how to maximise behavioural compliance rates – i.e. the number of people who will successfully make the change.
 Human behaviour is complex, and most of us exhibit some signs of change resistance even when pushed to make big changes in our lives.
 So how did the UK government successfully convince 60 million of us to turn our daily lives upside down overnight?